Dowscope/AI_Test_IOS/README.md

 # AI_Test_IOS
-Working on how AI work on the IOS Platform
+Working on how AI works on the IOS Platform

 ## Description
 Created a small iOS app that tests how behaviours work.
 There are TWO enemies and ONE player.
 Click the screen to move